 Staff Members Dedicated to Helping You

-The Victim's Assistance Program is staffed by a full-time Victim's Assistance Coordinator and trained volunteer advocates who are dedicated to a 24-hour, on-call system.
-The volunteers are qualified to respond to crime situations in person, or by telephone, in order to give immediate support and assistance to the victim(s), their families, or friends.
+The Victim's Assistance Program is staffed by a full-time Victim's Assistance Coordinator and trained volunteer advocates who are dedicated to a 24-hour, on-call, system.
+The volunteers are qualified to respond to crime situations in person, or by telephone, in order to give immediate support and assistance to the victims, their families, or witnesses.

 Volunteers are trained to answer questions the victim or witness may have, to make appropriate referrals to assist with any community services, to accompany a victim during interviews, to provide courtroom support (if time allows or there is a need), or just to give comfort and support.